RedishHue/Armory/README.md

 # The Armory

 This is a list of Magic Items in a 5e D&D Campaign.
-It's 100% RAW at the moment but may be expanded to include homebrew items in the future.
-All Homebrew items will be marked somehow.
+It's 100% RAW at the moment but I plan to include homebrew items in the future.
+All Homebrew *items* will probably be marked, but there may be some unmarked alteration of rarities, general balance and such.
+I would **not** recommend using this if you happen to stumble on it as the information may prove inacurate.
 Prices are copied from the ["Sane Magic Item Prices"](http://www.giantitp.com/forums/showthread.php?424243-Sane-Magic-Item-Prices) list.